 The E2A ORF, DBP, is one of three THEV ORFs predicted to be spliced from two exons.
 The corresponding transcript (TRXPT_21) in our data matches the predicted splice junction but includes an additional non-coding exon at the 5’-end (E2-5’UTR).
 Thus, TRXPT_21 is a three-exon transcript encoding DBP (380 residues, 43.3 kDa) precisely.
 TRXPT_21 was also corroborated in a 3’ RACE experiment.
 Additionally, from the 3’ RACE data, we found a splice variant of TRXPT_21 which retains the second intron, leading to a 2-exon transcript (TRXPT_21B).
 Although longer, TRXPT_21B encodes a truncated isoform of DBP (tDBP; a 346 residue, 39.3 kDa product) using a downstream in-frame SC but the same STC as DBP.
 Both TRXPT_21 and TRXPT_21B share a common TTS, seen in our 3’ RACE data, located 39 bp downstream of the CDS in an adenine/thymine (A/T)-rich sequence followed by the poly-A tail sequence, suggesting this position (16,934 bp) as the true E2A TTS.
 There are two canonical PASs (AAUAAA; 16,964 and 16950 bp) immediately after the CDS any of which can serve as the PAS without affecting the encoded proteins (Supplementary Table S2).

 The E2B region transcripts also start with the E2-5’UTR but extend downstream to reach the TTS at 2334 bp in the IM region, which is in the immediate context of a canonical PAS (position 2333 bp) where polyadenylation likely occurs.
 The E2B transcripts, TRXPT_6 and TRXPT_7, are almost identical except for an extra splice junction at the 3’-end of TRXPT_6 (Figure 7).
 TRXPT_7 has the CP for both classical proteins (pTP and Ad-pol) encoded in this region, with the pTP ORF predicted to be spliced from two exons.
 The predicted splice junction of pTP is corroborated by our data but the full transcript is markedly longer than the predicted ORF, although the encoded product (pTP) remains unchanged.
-Ad-pol (polymerase) is encoded downstream of pTP with secondary start codon (secSC) usage.
+Ad-pol (polymerase) is encoded downstream of pTP with secondary SC (secSC) usage.
 The CP of TRXPT_6 slightly differs from TRXPT_7 because a new STC resulting from the extra splice site forms a minimal truncation of the Ad-pol encoded from its secSC.

 While both TRXPT_6 and TRXPT_7 have the CP for Ad-pol with secSC usage, in all AdVs studied, the two proteins (pTP and Ad-pol) are encoded by separate mRNAs with identical first three 5’ exons and TTS, but different splice junctions to the terminal coding exons.
 Hence, we checked for a longer splice junction between the third and fourth (terminal) exons of TRXPT_7 with our junction validation method (targeted PCR, cloning, and Sanger sequencing).
 We discovered a unique splice junction (10,981-7062 bp) not present in our RNA-seq data.
 If initiated from the E2 TSS and terminated at the E2B TTS, this transcript (TRXPT_31) would encode Ad-pol in its 5’-most CDS (Figure 7).